Daft Punk: 1999–2003: Discovery

 Daft Punk's second album, Discovery, was released in 2001.
-The duo said it was an attempt to reconnect with the playful, open-minded attitude associated with the discovery phase of childhood.
+They said it was an attempt to reconnect with the playful, open-minded attitude associated with the discovery phase of childhood.
 The album reached No. 2 in the UK, and its lead single, "One More Time", was a hit.
-The song is heavily autotuned and compressed.
 The singles "Digital Love" and "Harder, Better, Faster, Stronger" were also successful in the UK and on the US Dance Chart, and "Face to Face" hit number one on the US club play charts.

 Discovery created a new generation of Daft Punk fans.
 It also saw Daft Punk debut their distinctive robot costumes; they had previously worn Halloween masks or bags for promotional appearances.
 Discovery was later named one of the best albums of the decade by publications including Pitchfork and Resident Advisor.
 In 2020, Rolling Stone included it at number 236 in its list of the "500 Greatest Albums of All Time".
 In 2021, Pitchfork cited Discovery as the centrepiece of Daft Punk's career, "an album that transcended the robots' club roots and rippled through the decades that followed".

 Daft Punk partnered with the Japanese manga artist Leiji Matsumoto to create Interstella 5555, a feature-length animation set to Discovery.
 The first four episodes were shown on Toonami in 2001, and the finished film was released on DVD in 2003.
 That December, Daft Punk released Daft Club, a compilation of Discovery remixes.
 In 2001, Daft Punk released a 45-minute excerpt from a Daftendirektour performance as Alive 1997.